mantinone/mantinone.github.io/README.md

 Max Antinone's Personal Portfolio Website

-The site is currently accessibly through a test-domain at http://doomedtowander.nfshost.com/ (It should be www.mantinone.com after I do some webspace juggling)
+The site is currently accessibly through a test-domain at http://doomedtowander.nfshost.com/

+(It should be www.mantinone.com after I do some webspace juggling to undo my old website)

 ## Specifications